daniel-frak/backity/docs/adr/backend/backend-0004-adopt-test-data-builder-pattern.md

   (e.g. `TestSomeObject.inStateXBuilder()`).
   - Strongly prefer hiding object construction details in Object Mother factory methods.
 Only use the builders when the test robustness would otherwise suffer.
-  - Avoid using the `@Builder` annotation on domain objects to prevent invalid states in production code.
+  - Avoid using the `@Builder` annotation on domain objects.
 - Do not use static imports for Object Mothers, as it would reduce the readability of code.
-- Create test objects using their constructors instead of mutating them by calling their methods.
+- Create test objects in their target state using their constructors instead of mutating them by calling their methods.

 ## Consequences